nih-cfde/organization/infrastructure/OnboardingWorkflow.md

    - Click on the issue called "Weekly Announcements"
    - Scroll to the bottom of the page to the text box.
    - Make the first line say `# Welcome`
-   - List the name and group affiliation of each person you added to Google Groups as in: `Brown: Amanda Charbonneau, Titus Brown`
+   - List the name and group affiliation of each person you added to Google Groups as in: `Brown Group: Amanda Charbonneau, Titus Brown`
    - Click the `Comment` button
    - Check the 'Added to Google Group?' box for each person you added